 What’s the weather like in Madeira in October?

 Sitting some way off the northwest coast of Africa, Madeira has warm weather in October although autumn’s taking over from summer.
-It’s closer to Africa than mainland Portugal, and you’ll prefer a trip to Madeira at this time if you go for cooler temperatures and smaller crowds.
+It’s closer to Africa than mainland Portugal, and you'll prefer holidays to Madeira at this time if you go for cooler temperatures and smaller crowds.

 Madeira’s a group of four islands that enjoy a subtropical climate.
 Warm Gulf Stream waters keep temperatures up, while the cool Canary Current will keep you comfortable along with north easterly winds.
 The winds mean that the south’s warmer and drier than the north, with places like Funchal protected by high mountains.
 Warm winds occasionally blow over from the Sahara Desert, which can make things really hot in Madeira.